U.K. government vows to end 'abhorrent practice' of gay conversion therapy

-The British government said it will ban the "abhorrent practice" of so-called "gay conversion therapy" as part of a 4.5-million-pound ($5.9 million) "LGBT Action Plan" to improve the lives of lesbian, gay, bisexual and transgender people in the U.K.
+The British government said Tuesday that it would ban the "abhorrent practice" of so-called gay conversion therapy as part of a 4.5-million-pound ($5.9 million) "LGBT Action Plan" to improve the lives of lesbian, gay, bisexual and transgender people in the U.K.

 The 32-page action plan comes after the U.K. government released the results of a survey of 108,000 LGBTQ people, which found 2 percent of respondents had "undergone conversion therapy in an attempt to 'cure' them of being LGBT," and another 5 percent had been offered conversion therapies.